 Potential foraging habitat for this species occurs throughout the subject site, however it is unlikely to utilise the subject site for breeding as only one large tree hollow that would potentially be suitable for this species was recorded during recent field survey.
-The Powerful Owl requires large tree hollows for nesting that are at least 50 cm deep in large old eucalypts that have a diameter at breast height of 80-240 cm, and roosts in dense vegetation (OEH 2014d).
+As described in the NSW Bionet Threatened Biodiversity Data Collection, the Powerful Owl requires large tree hollows for nesting that occurs in living or dead trees with hollows greater than 20 cm diameter.
 As a pre-cautionary measure, the mentioned tree will be retained as part of the proposed project.